HyperTag/documentation/src/content/cloud-destinations/amazon-kinesis.md

 ### Kinesis Side

 Once you create your Kinesis stream, you'll need to [create an IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) to allow us to integrate with your stream.
-You will then need to [create an IAM policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html), which will allow Astronomer to issue a `putRecord` request that looks like this:
+You will then need to [create an IAM policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html), which will allow MetaRouter to issue a `putRecord` request that looks like this:

 ```javascript
 kinesis.putRecord({